Savage Mode II: Background

 Metro Boomin first announced the project in July 2019, after 21 Savage brought him out on stage during a concert.
 Speaking to the crowd, Metro simply stated that Savage Mode II was on the way.
 On February 18, 2020, the producer tweeted a photo of himself and Savage in the studio.
 The caption for the picture read "MODE".
 On March 3, 21 Savage reposted a fan's Instagram story that the project would be released on March 13.
 In May, Savage stated that they were making sure the album is "perfect" before being released.
 The project's release was officially announced on September 28, with the duo confirmed the release date and previewing the album with a horror-themed, "macabre" trailer directed by Gibson Hazard, narrated by actor Morgan Freeman; he recorded his contributions onto his iPhone at his home.
 The visual contains in-studio scenes of the pair, as Freeman informs viewers of the meaning of "savage mode": 'Savage' is defined as 'fierce, beastly and untamed'.
 'Mode' is defined as 'a way of operating or using the system'.
 So to be in 'savage mode' is to go hard, not allowing anything to stop or deter you from your mission.
 Basically, this means when someone is in 'savage mode', they're not to be fucked with".
 The announcement came a week after fans launched a petition urging Savage and Metro to release the album.
 It garnered over 28,000 signatures.

 Cover art

-Metro Boomin unveiled the album cover on September 29 on his social media, with the caption: "Boominati Slaughter Gang taking over for the 2020 and the 21," recalling Juvenile's line "Cash Money Records taking over the 99 and the 2000" from his single "Back That Azz Up".
+Metro Boomin unveiled the album cover on September 29 on his social media, with the caption: "Boominati Slaughter Gang taking over for the 2020 and the 21," recalling Juvenile's line "Cash Money Records taking over the 99 and the 2000" from his music video for "Back That Azz Up".
 The cover was created by Pen & Pixel, who came out of retirement for the design.
 It is a "nostalgic" and vintage artwork, "heavily" inspired by those of Cash Money and No Limit Records and is a nod to the "bling rap" album covers of the 1990s.